ladybug-tools/spider/sandbox/build-well/README.md

 ### build-well-threejs.html

 * 2017-09-22 ~ Add XYZ placards once we start having sufficient other inworld text needs
 	* Inworld text is a whole thing in itself.
-Add iy only when very necessary
+Add in only when very necessary
 * 2017-09-21 ~ Color, shade and shadow

-### mnu-site-context.html
+### mnu-adjacent-buildings.html

-* 2017-09-22 ~ Consider more suitable name for this menu item
-* 2017-09-22 ~ Add ground that can receive shadow
 * 2017-09-22 ~ Add lat & Lon or geocoder input
 * 2017-09-22 ~ Add shade/shadow toggle
 * 2017-09-22 ~ Add solar calculator

-### mnu-adjacent-buildings.html

 * 2017-09-22 ~ Allow any and all buildings to have shape parameters?

 ### mnu-box-shape.html

-## Issues

-* 2017-09-23 ~ Better handling of data when switching tabs after a shape has been created
-* 2017-09-21 ~ **Finish add data reporting parameters, eg openings, adjacent buildings**
+### mnu-ell-shape-one.html

 * 2017-09-21 ~ Match building shapes to Ben's spec

+## Change Log

+### 2017-09-28 ~ Theo

+19:09

+The menuing system is more robust, enables the display of Markdown format files and enables switching menu items without losing data.

+It will also facilitate the development and display of the JSON and gbXML export capabilities

+* R7
+* Menu and file handling rebuilt
-* 2017-09-21 ~ See if perimeter depth diagonals actually add any pertinent information
+	[x] 2017-09-23 ~ Better handling of data when switching tabs after a shape has been created [x] 2017-09-21 ~ See if perimeter depth diagonals actually add any pertinent information
 	* Rule of thumb: Show what you will export and no more.
 	* Currently the external wall and perimeter depth walls provide sufficient data for downstream apps.
 No?

-## Change Log
+[x] 2017-09-21 ~ Finish add data reporting parameters, eg openings, adjacent buildings
+* 2017-09-22 ~ Consider more suitable name for this menu item
+* 2017-09-22 ~ Add ground that can receive shadow
+* Add quite a bit of text to read me

 ### 2017-09-27 ~ Theo

 11:22
-* R6.2
+* R6.1
 * build-well.html
 	* Add link to read me on menu / looked into how best to add license
 	* Add three.js stats indicator